 In that case, the settlor of a discretionary trust had a general power, exercisable by deed during his life at any time commencing three months after the settlement date, to direct the trustees to exercise their dispositive powers in such a manner as he should specify, including the transfer of the whole fund back to himself outright.

 Therefore, if this power was property within the meaning of IHTA84/S272, its value had to be taken into account in computing the loss to the transferor’s estate (IHTM04054) under IHTA84/S3 (1) on creating the trust.
 Because the only circumstances which could have prevented the exercise of the power would have been the settlor’s death before the three month period had expired, the value of the settlor’s power from the outset was very nearly equal to the value of the property settled, which was many millions of pounds.
 In other words, the value of his estate after the settlement had been made was little less than it had been, a few thousand pounds representing the actuarial risk and the loss of use of the assets for three months.
 The chargeable transfer was therefore well within the nil-rate band.

-Whilst the decision was successful for the taxpayers in bringing into play hold-over provisions for CGT, it has other consequences for IHT in general.
+Whilst the decision was successful for the taxpayers in bringing into play hold-over provisions for Capital Gains Tax, it had other consequences for Inheritance Tax in general.
 For instance, could a double charge arise on the death of a life tenant with a general power of appointment (or equivalent power), namely a charge to tax on the power itself as part of the free estate,and to an equal charge on the trust assets under IHTA84/S49 (1)?